A Stop at Willoughby: Closing narration

 Willoughby?
 Maybe it's wishful thinking nestled in a hidden part of a man's mind, or maybe it's the last stop in the vast design of things—or perhaps, for a man like Mr. Gart Williams, who climbed on a world that went by too fast, it's a place around the bend where he could jump off.
 Willoughby?
 Whatever it is, it comes with sunlight and serenity, and is a part of The Twilight Zone.

 Production notes

-The name "Willoughby" presumably comes from the Midwestern town of Willoughby, Ohio, near Cleveland.
-There are, however, other places with that name in other parts of the United States, including a Willoughby Creek near Great Valley, New York (however, it is located in the southwest part of the state, nowhere near Connecticut or New York City).
-Another possible inspiration is Willoughby Avenue, a street only a few miles from the Sony Pictures Studios (formerly MGM) where nearly all Twilight Zone episodes were shot.

-The "Stamford" and "Westport/Saugatuck" stops called out by the conductor in the episode do exist—Metro-North Railroad (at the time New Haven Railroad) stops in Fairfield County, Connecticut, include Stamford (the station is now the Stamford Transportation Center), and Westport (the station was once known as Westport & Saugatuck), where series creator Rod Serling once lived.
+The "Stamford" and "Westport/Saugatuck" stops called out by the conductor in the episode do exist: the New Haven Railroad) stopped at the Stamford station and the Westport & Saugatuck station, both in Connecticut; Rod Serling once lived in Westport.

-Williams' home phone number, CApital 7-9899, includes what was once a legitimate central office name for Westport.

 "Beautiful Dreamer", a song first published in 1864 and still popular in the 1880s and beyond, can be heard being played by a band.
 "Oh!
 Susanna", published in 1848 and among the most popular American songs ever written, is also heard.